-Is creativity mutually exclusive.
+Can you only have one creative passion?
 If you’re a writer can you be a painter too?
-Can you be a musician or a sculptor?
+Can you be a musician and a sculptor?

 Yes, of course you can.